-Cord-cutting has never been easier, with a variety of live TV streaming services at different prices offering an array of channels.
-YouTube TV is one of the most robust options, delivering over 70 channels including local broadcast networks (depending on your region).
-Because of that breadth of content, it's also one of the more expensive live TV services at $49.99 a month.
+Cord cutters have never had it easier, thanks to an increasing number of live TV streaming services like YouTube TV.
+It is one of the most robust options, delivering over 70 channels including local broadcast networks (depending on your region).
+And this summer, it will make its lineup even more complete with the addition of Viacom channels like MTV and VH1.
+Because of that breadth of content, it's also one of the more expensive live TV services at $64.99 a month.

 YouTube TV has an easy-to-use, intuitive interface and is available on every major platform, including iOS, Android, Xbox, Playstation 4 and select smart TVs.
 What really sets it apart from competitors is unlimited DVR storage — there are no caps on simultaneous recordings and you can keep recordings for nine months.

 The subscription also includes access to YouTube Originals, such as the Karate Kid series Cobra Kai, as well as the option to add premium channels, including Showtime.
 In that category, YouTube TV falls behind its biggest competitor, Hulu with Live TV, which comes with award-winning shows like The Handmaid's Tale and Ramy.

 But if all you're looking for is access to local channels and top cable networks, plus unlimited DVR storage, then YouTube TV is a great cable TV alternative.

 YouTube TV pricing and availability

 To sign up for YouTube TV, you need a Google account.
 The streaming service offers a free two-week trial.
 After that, YouTube TV costs $64.99 per month for access to up to 70- plus channels.
 That's the new price as of June 30, 2020 (it was previously $49).